Learn why babies can be restless when they should be sleeping!

-Babies are programmed to wake up at regular intervals, and there are many reasons for this.
-They wake due to hunger mainly, and their tummies are so small that they need to be filled more regularly than ours do.
-But what of the baby that wakes up a little more than the 'average' baby?
-What if baby has had a feed, a nappy change and a good old burp?
-What then?
-Here are five reasons why your baby wakes up at night.
+Babies are programmed to wake up at regular intervals and there are many reasons for this.
+They wake mainly due to hunger, as their tummies are so small that they need to be filled more regularly than ours do.
+But how do you make sense of a baby that wakes a little more often than the 'average' baby?

-You that was coming, right?
-Teething can account for so much in a baby's first year!
-We wrote a post about the five stages of teething, and it's well worth another read if you're in the thick of it now.
-A teething baby is likely to wake up a few times a night until the pain and discomfort has eased (although not all babies do.
-They're fickle like that) so you might want to bear that in mind.
+This is one of the most common causes for your baby to be restless at night.
+Teething can account for so much in a baby's first year.
+You may have seen this post about the five stages of teething and it's well worth another read if you're in the thick of it now.
+A teething baby is likely to wake up a few times a night until the pain and discomfort has eased, so you might want to bear that in mind.
 There is little you can do about teething, other than to take steps to make your baby as comfortable as possible.
-It's something we all have to go through and there is nothing you can do to stop it.
-But knowing that it is the reason your baby is waking, and that it will pass, might be of some small consolation.
+Knowing that it is the reason why your baby is waking, and that it will pass, might be of some small consolation.

 Read this post for tips on coping with teething.

 If your baby is unwell, it goes without saying that sleep is going to be affected.
 Sometimes, your poorly baby might sleep a lot more than usual, which can be a worry in itself but at other times, your poorly baby might wake a lot too.
 Read this post for tips on how to help a baby sleep through a cold and contact your doctor if you are at all worried.

 Is Your Baby Too Hot or Too Cold?